 3.7 START-UP, OPERATION AND MAINTENANCE

-A. Corella®/egral “J” Coalescing Oil/Water Separator(s) shall be started, operated and maintained according to the Highland Tank’s Oil/Water Separator Users’ Manual in effect at time of installation.
+A. Corella®/Series “J” Coalescing Oil/Water Separator(s) shall be started, operated and maintained according to the Highland Tank’s Oil/Water Separator Users’ Manual in effect at time of installation.

 END OF SECTION